Meet the Faculty

 Mrs. Elmore is also a Licensed Massage Therapist since 1998.
 She and her family moved to Bend in 2003 when they fell in love with the small community feel paired with its vibrant, bustling life full of family-friendly activities.
 She says, “I’ve always appreciated when children are allowed to be a part of the community.
 And, it’s inspiring to be surrounded by the great outdoors; hiking, biking, river play, all the things I love to do.”

-Grade 3Lesley Myers, a native Oregonian, received a BA in Sociology from the University of Hawaii at Manoa and a Masters of Arts in Teaching from Willamette University, located in Salem, Oregon.
+Grade 4Lesley Myers, a native Oregonian, received a BA in Sociology from the University of Hawaii at Manoa and a Masters of Arts in Teaching from Willamette University, located in Salem, Oregon.
 Ms. Myers began her teaching career as a 2nd grade teacher in Monmouth, Oregon.
 From there, she furthered her teaching career as a Special Education Language Arts teacher and reading teacher at Mililani High School, on the island of Oahu.

 After living in the islands, she hiked 1,300 miles of the Pacific Crest Trail before settling down in Bend, Oregon.
 Ms. Myers is an avid outdoorswoman who shares her love of surfing, skiing, rafting, and backpacking with her two children.

 In her pursuit to find a school for her children that taught to the whole child, enriching the mind, body and spirit, Ms. Myers discovered the Waldorf School of Bend.
 This holistic and developmentally appropriate approach to education inspired her to not only send her own children here, but to pursue a teaching career here as well.
-Ms. Myers has completed her first year of Waldorf Grades teaching certification and is thrilled to teach our grades students.
+Ms. Myers has completed her second year of Waldorf Grades teaching certification and is thrilled to teach our grades students.

 Junior High, Grades 7-8